ryanmio/colonial-virginia-llm-geolocation/paper/main.md

 4. accepts the highest-scoring point that lies within *d* km of the deed's county centroid (tuned over {25, 35, 50 km}),
 5. falls back to county- or state-centroid coordinates when no qualified entity survives.

 A three-parameter grid search on the 43 gold-standard grants selected the optimal confidence, bounding-box margin, and distance-gate values.
-This configuration attains a **94.3 km** mean error—worse than both the Stanford NER pipeline and the county-centroid baseline.
+This configuration attains a 94.3 km mean error—worse than both the Stanford NER pipeline and the county-centroid baseline.

 ## 4.4 County-Centroid Baseline (H-4)

-Method **H-4** provides a transparent deterministic floor.
+Method H-4 provides a transparent deterministic floor.
 A regex extracts any Virginia county name (handling forms like "Henrico Co.", "City of Norfolk", etc.); if successful, the script returns the pre-computed TIGER/Line centroid of that county.
 When no county is detected it defaults to the geographic centre of Virginia (37.4316 °N, -78.6569 °W).
-On the 43-validation-grant set this logic produced **36 county-centroid predictions and 7 statewide-centroid fallbacks**.
-Although trivial to implement and lightning-fast (<2 ms per deed), the approach yields a mean error of **80.3 km**, serving mainly as a sanity check that more sophisticated pipelines clear with ease.
+On the 43-validation-grant set this logic produced 36 county-centroid predictions and 7 statewide-centroid fallbacks.
+Although trivial to implement and lightning-fast (<2 ms per deed), the approach yields a mean error of 80.3 km, serving mainly as a sanity check that more sophisticated pipelines clear with ease.

 ## 4.5 One-shot Prompting (M-series)